 - congenital, meaning a person is born with it

 - hereditary, or running in families, suggesting a genetic link

-- the result of an illness or long-sightedness
+- the result of an injury, illness, or long-sightedness

 - due to a lesion on a cranial nerve

-A refractive error tends to make the affected eye turn inward, in an attempt to get better focus.
+High amounts of hyperopic refractive error can make the affected eye turn inward, in an attempt to better focus.

 Strabismus that results from refractive errors tends to emerge later on, usually around the age of 2 years or older.

 Hydrocephalus can also lead to strabismus.
 Hydrocephalus is a condition in which too much cerebrospinal fluid builds up in and around the brain.

 Children and babies should have routine eye checks as they develop.
 The American Optometric Association recommends starting eye tests at 6 months of age, or earlier if the child has a constant eye turn.

 If there are signs of strabismus, the physician or optician will refer the child to an optometrist or ophthalmologist.